 JEREMY STANTON, senior vice president of engineering at Amino Payments, has been developing software since 1996.
 He’s worked remotely since 2000, when the company he was working for decided to relocate.
 Their working relationship was such that the new distance between them wasn’t an issue.

 His tips for working remotely:

-- It shouldn’t be hard for people to talk to each other and to know what each other are doing.
+- Communication should be lightweight and easy.
+It shouldn’t be hard for people to talk to each other and to know what each other are doing.

 Podcast production by Podcast Monster

 Graphic design by Alfred Boland

 Be deliberate about your hiring process and culture

 A lot of building software is hiring the right people.
 A lot of people think that culture is some kind of magical thing.
 It’s not.
 You have to be deliberate about having a specific culture rather than hoping you’ll end up with one you want.
 Hope isn’t going to get you where you want to be.
 Write down what your priorities are.
 What kind of people do you want to have?
 What characteristics do they need to have?